Skip to main content

 Step 3: Assign crafting jobs before the first dungeon run.
 Crafting jobs are independent of combat classes.
 A Damage class player can specialize in Support gear crafting.
 This is intentional: the game wants group coordination around who is producing what.
 Before your first run: identify which crafting specializations cover Support and Tank gear, and assign based on who has time to craft, not who is playing that class.

-Step 4: Discuss floor targets before descending.
-Groups that don't communicate floor targets get into trouble when one player wants to push floor 5 and another wants to retreat at floor 3.
-Agree on a target floor depth before descending.
-The Support player is often the best judge of when the group's resource budget can handle another floor, since they're tracking the whole group's status, not just their own.
+Step 4: Discuss how far to push before descending.
+Groups that don't communicate expectations get into trouble when one player wants to keep pushing and another wants to retreat.
+Agree on a rough target before descending.
+The Support player is often the best judge of when the group's resource budget is running low, since they're tracking the whole group's status, not just their own.

 Step 5: Adjust composition for v0.1.3 patch state.
 The v0.1.3 patch addressed the party system bugs that plagued launch.
 If you're reading this after that patch, party invite and session stability issues are largely resolved.
 The class balance in v0.1.3 hasn't shifted the role meta: the compositions described here remain current.

-Farever four player dungeon run showing combat with support class providing group coverage and two damage classes engaging elite enemies on floor 3 Floor 3 group engagement: support positioning covers both damage players while the tank holds the elite enemy's attention.
+Farever four player dungeon run showing combat with support class providing group coverage and two damage classes engaging elite enemies Group engagement mid-run: support positioning covers both damage players while the tank holds the elite enemy's attention.

 Party size and role split: the farever co-op breakdown

-At 4 players: one of each class, Warrior, Cleric, Mage, and Rogue.
-This is the composition that extends floor depth to 5-6 consistently.
-The Warrior holds primary threat on dense encounters, the Cleric enables aggressive damage play, and the two damage classes cover both short-burst (Rogue, melee) and sustained ranged (Mage) fight types.
-Doubling up on any single role leaves a gap the group feels at the deeper floors.
+At 4 players: one of each class, Warrior, Priest, Mage, and Rogue.
+This is the composition that most consistently sustains harder content.
+The Warrior holds primary threat on dense encounters, the Priest enables aggressive damage play, and the two damage classes cover both short-burst (Rogue, melee) and sustained ranged (Mage) fight types.
+Doubling up on any single role leaves a gap the group feels once content gets harder.

-At 3 players: 2 Damage + 1 Support outperforms 2 Damage + 1 Tank for floor depth.
-Tank provides survivability; Support provides survivability AND enables faster Damage output: for the same resource investment, you push further with Support.
+At 3 players: 2 Damage + 1 Support generally outperforms 2 Damage + 1 Tank.
+Tank provides survivability; Support provides survivability AND enables faster Damage output: for the same resource investment, you get further with Support.
 The third slot should be Support.
 Still split Damage builds between crit and elemental.

 At 2 players: Damage + Support.
 The Damage player runs crit for short encounters, elemental if you're pushing toward longer boss phases.
 Support's job is keeping the Damage player alive and aggressive.
 Tank in a duo doesn't pull its weight: the survivability contribution doesn't compensate for the lost DPS.

 Solo: Warrior (durable and self-sufficient) or Rogue (crit burst for speed).
 Mage works from range but punishes positioning mistakes.
-Cleric is not functional solo.
-Solo dungeon depth caps around 3-4 floors regardless of class: the deeper floors are balanced for groups, not a solo failure state.
+Priest is not functional solo.
+Harder dungeon content is generally balanced around having a group, not a solo failure state, regardless of class.

 Crafting in farever co-op: the underused system